modesttree/Projeny/README.md

 Almost all operations in projeny can be executed within unity using the Projeny menu or the Package Manager.
 However, it can also be useful to be able to drive it from the command line, especially if you want to automate any projeny operations yourself.

 What follows is the full list of command line parameters that you can pass to the `Prj` command.
-Note that you can pass any combination of these and Prj will execute them in a reasonable order.
+Note that you can pass any combination of these and `Prj` will execute them in a reasonable order.

 * #### <a id="commandline-openDocumentation"></a>`--openDocumentation` / `-d`
     * Opens up the documentation page that you are reading

 * #### <a id="commandline-project"></a>`--project` / `-p`
     * Selects the project to use for whatever other parameters are given
-    * For example, if you run `upm -p AllMovers -ul` this will update all the directory links for the AllMovers project (using the default platform which is windows).
+    * For example, if you run `prj -p AllMovers -ul` this will update all the directory links for the "AllMovers" project (using the default platform which is windows).
     * Valid values are the names of the directories underneath the UnityProjects directory.
         * You can view the full list of projects by running the <a href="#commandline-listProjects">`-lp` command</a>
-        * You can also pass in one of the project aliases defined in your ProjenyConfig.xml file, to avoid typing the full name every time
+        * You can also pass in one of the project aliases defined in your `ProjenyProject.yaml` file, to avoid typing the full name every time

 * #### <a id="commandline-platform"></a>`--platform` / `-pl`
     * Selects the platform to use for whatever other parameters are given